 Scenario 1: Client wants a two tier cutting cake for a wedding.
 There will be other desserts, so this is just for the bride and groom to cut and maybe some additional slices for a few guests.

 Q: Should you low ball the price because it’s just a cutting cake?

 A: NO, absolutely not.
 You price that cake just like you would any other cake.
 But, why, you ask?
-Because that cake still offers the same number of servings no matter what it’s intended purpose is.
-You really have no way of knowing if that cake will be sliced up and served to all of the guests or not.
+Because that cake still offers the same number of servings no matter what the intended purpose is.
+You really have no way of knowing if that cake will be sliced up and served to the guests, or not.
 Put on your business hat and don’t take it off.
 You’ll be left with a hole in your pocket because you are still out the materials and time that it took to bake and decorate that cake.

 Q: Should that cake be priced less per serving because it’s for a birthday?